SilasReinagel/silasreinagel.github.io/static/delivering/C5_essential_tools.md

 - Text messaging
 - Discord
 - Telegram
-- Any other communcation app
+- Any other communication app

 You don't need anything special.
 You definitely don't need anything that is marketed as a project management specific tool.
 Most of those are worse than using something basic.